 It’s simple.
 The higher the ASIL certification, the better.

 Since image sensors or sensors, in general, have a long-life cycle in the automotive industry, it’s better to stay ahead in the market trend.
 In applications that have more crucial functions related to safety, higher ASIL certification is preferred.

 Moreover, since development, verification, and maintenance result in high costs, a higher safety rating increases the ROI (return on investment) while incurring no area or margin penalties.

 Ideally, ASIL B, C is the ideal rating for driver monitoring system since it is used as a safety feature.
 During an accident or critical failure, the DMS is expected to be functional to alert the driver.

 To have such a rating, the sensors should ensure that the image is free of noise, mirror, pixel defects, row or column defects.
 The system must include safeguards to make sure that the algorithm can trust the image.

 What is the future of DMS?

-Hence, there is no doubt that soon driver monitoring system will be a standard feature in all of the cars.
+In a nutshell, the DMS market is currently dominated by Europe and followed by North America, but soon there will be a rising demand in the rest of the continents, and solutions with higher ratings will lead the market in the future.
+Hence, there is no doubt that soon DMS will be a standard feature in all cars.
 If you are interested in knowing more about such a system, please connect with us at email@example.com or visit us here.